 |LTE Band||Device transmit (MHz)||Tower transmit (MHz)||MHS800L Device (dBm)|

 I found the Verizon Ellipsis Jetpack MHS800L to be useful for my few time a year MiFi needs in rural areas.
 I would assume that typically I was using LTE Band 13c, since I was in rural locations.
 I haven’t discovered any way to tell which LTE band the MHS800L is currently using.
-The MHS800L does tell you RSSI, SINR, and signal bars via a jQuery interface, so I created a Python program to log LTE RSSI SINR and signal bars and plot them.
+The MHS800L does tell you RSSI, SINR, and signal bars via a jQuery interface, so I created a Python program to log/plot LTE RSSI SINR and signal bars.
 It would be quite useful using an external GPS logger.

-I put the battery-powered MiFi high in a window and haven’t found a need for external antenna, although of course an external antenna can greatly improve weak LTE signal situations.
-Even though the MiFi WiFi transmit power is more than 10 dB lower (less than 10%) of a typical WiFi access point, the MiFi pumps out enough WiFi signal to be reachable in the next room or two on the same or adjacent floors of a typical home.
-I put the MiFi a few feet from a good WiFi access point and via InSSIDer on my phone, the MiFi was of expected signal strength–several dB weaker than the good WiFi AP, so the far corners of the house may not be covered from a central MiFi location, but it’s very usable for general cases.
+Put the battery-powered MiFi high in a window to lessen need for external antenna.
+In general, an external antenna can greatly improve weak LTE signal strength.
+Even though the MiFi WiFi transmit power is more than 10 dB lower (less than 10%) of a typical WiFi access point, the MiFi WiFi signal is often reachable in the next room or two on the same or adjacent floors of a typical home.
+I put the MiFi a few feet from a good WiFi access point and via InSSIDer on my phone, the MiFi was of expected signal strength–several dB weaker than the good WiFi AP.
+The far corners of the house may not be covered from a central MiFi location, but it’s very usable for general cases.

-If you are more than a few time a year casual user (I use the MHS800L as a backup to my main LTE device) you should consider a higher-end MiFi device such as the Novatel 6620L that has dual-band WiFi (use 5GHz WiFi for best throughput) and the global/3G bands along with Band 2 LTE.
+If you are more than a few time a year casual user, consider a higher-end MiFi device such as the Novatel 6620L that has dual-band WiFi (use 5GHz WiFi for best throughput) and the global/3G bands along with Band 2 LTE.